 - The base station has a siren that can be triggered manually or automatically.
 The siren is loud at 100 decibels.

 - The Arlo app is set up well and gets more feature-rich with age.
-You can control any version of Arlo in the same app.
+All the Arlo models are controlled in the same app.
 But the Arlo app has become noticeably slower during my third stint (end of 2019) with the camera.
 It takes ten seconds for the app to launch, then another six seconds to view the live feed.
 It was much quicker when I tested Arlo the first two years.

 - Arlo Pro 2 is compatible with Alexa and Google Assistant.

-- You can create rules for detection.
+- Create rules for detection.
 For example, you could make a rule that if Camera A is triggered by movement, Camera B and Camera C record, even if B and C haven’t seen action yet.

 - There are cool IFTTT recipes.

-- It’s one of the few security cameras on the market to support Apple HomeKit, meaning you can control your camera from the iPhone Home App and integrate it with your other smart home devices.
+- It’s one of the few security cameras to support Apple HomeKit, meaning your camera can be controlled from Apple’s Home App and integrated with your other smart home devices.

-- You can schedule when to arm and disarm your system or you can set up geofencing to enable recording only while you’re away from home.
+- Arm and disarm your system based on schedule.
+Or set up geofencing to enable recording only while you’re away from home.

 - The video is 1080p and looks great, including at night.
 It has a 130° field of view, which is the same as Nest Cam, and an extra 20 degrees compared to the original Arlo.

 - There’s a three-second lag between the feed and live.
 This makes two-way communication over the intercom almost impossible.

 - Nest’s free service is a joke.
 When you’re paying $200 for a piece of hardware, you expect to be able to use it, but Nest Cam is completely useless without a Nest Aware subscription.